 The SARA project: Surveillance of Antibiotic Resistance in Africa, an integrative project of the Pasteur Network

 Antibiotic resistance is one of the most serious threats to global health.
-The misuse of antimicrobials in humans and animals accelerates this process, and the consequences for human health are particularly severe in low-resource […]
+The consequences for human health are particularly severe in low-resource countries, and in Africa in particular.
+The SARA project is funded by […]

 Evolutionary history of the classical biotype of Vibrio cholerae O1